DEVRhylme-Foundation/ForgeX/docs/docs/creating-project/makefile.md

 ***`run`***

-Runs the Go application by executing the `cmd/api/main.go` file and npm install with run dev if React flag is used.
+Runs the Go application by executing the `cmd/api/main.go` file.

 ***`docker-run`*** and ***`docker-down`***